 1. LIHTC Per Project Cap: The maximum competitive LIHTC that any single project may receive is $750,000 for rural parishes and $1,000,000 for the 8 metropolitan parishes.

-2. LIHTC Per Developer Cap: No Developer, including related persons thereof or agents thereof or any person having an identity of interest with any such Developer, related persons thereof or agents thereof or any combination of the foregoing shall be reserved competitive LIHTCs in excess of $1,500,000.
+2. LIHTC Per Developer Cap: No Developer, including related persons thereof or agents thereof or any person having an identity of interest with any such Developer, related persons thereof or agents thereof or any combination of the foregoing shall be reserved competitive LIHTCs in excess of $1,500,000 for rural parishes and $2,000,000 for metro parishes.

 A Developer that has never been issued a Form 8609 is eligible to receive only one (1) award.